SunnySoldier357/codeset/README.md

 ## codeset's functions

-**codeset --install-extensions** : Installs VS Code extensions based on those specified in the config file ([see below](https://github.com/SunnySoldier357/codeset#sample-config-file-configjson)).
+**codeset --update-extensions** : Installs VS Code extensions based on those specified in the config file ([see below](https://github.com/SunnySoldier357/codeset#sample-config-file-configjson)).
 Will respect the categories provided in the config file and will remove any extensions that are not specified in the config file.